Anchoviess/Anchoviess/README.md

 - 🤔 I’m looking for help with  any projects involving django
 - 💬 Ask me about ...
 - 📫 How to reach me: anthonyledesma12@yahoo.com
-- ⚡ Fun fact: Frontend web developer that's into video, anime
+- ⚡ Fun fact: Frontend web developer that's into video, anime, music, & cars